 THE SEVEN C’S OF EFFECTIVE COMMUNICATION

-The seven c’s of effective communication, also known as the seven principles of communication, are a useful way to ensure good business communication.
+The seven c’s of effective communications, also known as the seven principles of communications, are a useful way to ensure good business communications.

 • Completeness – The message must be complete, based on facts and complex message needs additional information and/or explanation.

-• Concreteness – Concrete business communication is also about a clear message, where nothing is left to the imagination.
+• Concreteness – Concrete business communications is also about a clear message, where nothing is left to the imagination.
 This is often supported by factual material, such as research data and figures.

 • Correctness – A correct use of language increases trustworthiness of the message and the receiver feel that they are taken seriously.